Mad in America: Part Three: Back to Bedlam (1950–1990s)

-He then describes 50 years of American scientists doing experiments on schizoprenia patients: to intentionally exacerbate their symptoms and study the results.
+He then describes 50 years of American scientists doing experiments on schizophrenia patients: to intentionally exacerbate their symptoms and study the results.
 He compares the doctors' behavior, unfavorably, to 1947 after American trials of Nazi doctors ended in the Nuremberg Code for ethics in human experimentation.

-Part Four: Mad Medicine Today (1990s–Present)
+Part Four: Mad Medicine Today (1990s–present)

 Part Four is Whitaker's description of drug trials for the newer atypical antipsychotics.
 He says that many of these trials were stacked in favor of the drug being proposed by eliminating the placebo, or by comparing multiple doses of the new drug against a single, very high dose of the old one.
 He says that the pharmaceutical companies and the press used their influence to make claims for these drugs (some claims that the Food and Drug Administration had explicitly asked them not to make).
 Risperidone and olanzapine, for example, were both claimed to have fewer side effects than the first generation of antipsychotics.
 Whitaker also tells the stories of patients whose deaths were caused by drug trials, but were not mentioned to the public.